 Raj has taught “The New Administrative Law” at the masters level, and “Legal Ethics: Legal Values” and “Diversity and the Legal Profession” at the JD level.
 He was the first recipient of the Advocates’ Society Award of Justice in 1997, and has since received the Law Society Medal, the Professional Man of the Year award of the Indo-Canada Chamber of Commerce, and the South Asian Bar Association’s Distinguished Career Award.
 In 2013, he was an inaugural Roy McMurtry Visiting Clinical Fellow at Osgoode Hall Law School.

 Mary Eberts received her legal education at Western and the Harvard Law School, and is a member of the Bar of Ontario.
 She joined a Bay St. law firm after several years of teaching at the Faculty of Law, University of Toronto, and was a partner at that firm until opening a small firm specializing in Charter and public law litigation.
 From this base in Toronto, she has appeared as counsel to parties and interveners in the Supreme Court of Canada, Courts of Appeal and Superior Courts in Ontario and other provinces, the Federal Court and Court of Appeal, and before administrative tribunals and inquests in Ontario and other provinces.
 She was active in securing the present language of section 15 of the Charter, and was one of the founders of the Women’s Legal Education and Action Fund (LEAF).
-Since 1991, she has been litigation counsel to the Native Women’s Association of Canada (NWAC).
+She served as litigation counsel for the Native Women’s Association of Canada for over 20 years.
 Mary held the Gordon Henderson Chair in Human Rights at the University of Ottawa in 2004-2005 and the Ariel Sallows Chair in Human Rights at the College of Law, University of Saskachewan in 2011 and 2012, where she taught courses in test case litigation.
-Recognition of her work includes the Law Society Medal, the Governor-General’s Award in Honour of the Persons’ Case, the Queen’s Diamond Jubilee Medal and several honourary degrees.
+Recognition of her work includes her appointment as an Officer of the Order of Canada, receipt of the Law Society Medal, the Governor-General’s Award in Honour of the Persons’ Case, the Queen’s Diamond Jubilee Medal and several honourary degrees.

 The Honourable John Norris

-Joseph Arvay, who co-founded the firm of Arvay Finlay Barristers in 1990 with offices in Vancouver and Victoria, is recognized as one of this country’s most highly respected lawyers.
-His practice emphasizes constitutional and administrative law matters, and he has also been involved in many Aboriginal rights litigation cases, medical malpractice cases, class actions, commercial litigation and defamation.
-He has been counsel in a number of important Supreme Court of Canada cases including Andrews v.
+Our inaugural Constitutional Litigator in Residence was Joseph Arvay (March 18, 1949 – December 7, 2020).
+He co-founded the firm of Arvay Finlay Barristers in 1990 with offices in Vancouver and Victoria and was recognized as one of this country’s most highly respected lawyers.
+His legal practice emphasized constitutional and administrative law matters, and he was also involved in many Aboriginal rights litigation cases, medical malpractice cases, class actions, commercial litigation and defamation.
+He was counsel in a number of important Supreme Court of Canada cases including Andrews v.
 Law Society, Delgamuukw v.
 British Columbia, and Egan and Nesbit v.
 Canada.